-The Future X: Can Simon Fuller recreate the Spice Girls' magic with his TikTok band?
+The Future X: Can Simon Fuller's TikTok band recreate the Spice Girls' magic?

 Despite the global search, all of the members hail from America and Canada, led by singers Angie Green, Luke Brown, and Maci Wood.

-Their debut single, This Kind Of Love, is due later this year.
+Their debut single, This Kind Of Love, is due next month on Columbia Records.

 Why is this happening on TikTok?